 - Community Rating Rules (for Small Groups): For small employers (typically under 50-100 employees, depending on the state), premiums can only vary based on age, tobacco use, geographic location, and family size—not on the health status or claims history of the group.

-In essence, the ACA severed the direct link between an individual employee's health status and their ability to obtain coverage or receive benefits for necessary care.
-This was a monumental shift toward equity and access.
+The ACA cut the direct link between an individual employee's health status and their ability to get coverage or receive benefits for necessary care.
+That was a huge shift toward equity and access.

 How Pre-Existing Conditions Still Drive Costs and Strategy

-While explicit discrimination is prohibited, the prevalence of pre-existing conditions within a workforce is a primary driver of overall plan costs and a focal point for strategic benefits management.
+While explicit discrimination is prohibited, the prevalence of pre-existing conditions within a workforce is a main driver of overall plan costs and a key focus for strategic benefits management.
 The financial impact is now felt at the aggregate group level rather than the individual level.

 1. The Ripple Effect on Group Premiums and Claims